 4 – Call Center Best Practices for Training

 Classroom learning, practice calls, and computer-based quizzes are excellent at conveying vital knowledge consistently.
-There are new ways to supplement those methods, such as:

 5 – Train Agents on Fraud Prevention